deziemniakv/Moderation-Bot-v14/README.md

 # Discord Moderation Bot

-A moderation bot for Discord written in [Node.js / Python] (please specify which one you're using).
+A moderation bot for Discord written in Node.js (please specify which one you're using).
 It automates server moderation – it includes commands for user management and community protection.

 ## Features